The Wider Curriculum

 The Creative Curriculum

-At Lynsted and Norton school, subjects such as history, geography, art, design and technology, music and some parts of other subjects are taught through progressive skills based topics which are on a two year rolling program.
+At Lynsted and Norton school, subjects such as history, geography, art, design and technology, music and some parts of other subjects are taught through progressive skills which are on a two year rolling program.
+This enables the staff to plan activities and learning which is based on their current cohorts experiences and knowledge.

 We have ensured that we have designed a curriculum that has strong links with our community and local environment.
 We visit the local church regularly and use a piece of adjoining woodland, taking as much learning as we can outside.